Wok & Skillet

 shrimp tempura pin

 Shrimp Tempura is one of my all-time favorite Japanese appetizers.
-I love the sweet shrimp meat wrapped in all that crunchy batter.
-Shrimp Tempura is often served as an appetizer but can also be paired with dishes such as Zaru Soba.
+I love the sweet, juicy shrimp wrapped in an irresistibly crunchy coating.
+Shrimp Tempura is often served as an appetizer, but can also be paired with dishes such as Zaru Soba.

-The first few times I had attempted to make Shrimp Tempura at home ended up in disappointment.
-The batter always seemed too soggy and I know this seems trivial, but I was also disappointed that my shrimp kept curling up!
-I wanted them to be straight, just like in Japanese restaurants.
+My first few attempts at making this at home ended in disappointment.
+The batter always seemed too soggy, and I know this seems trivial, but I was also disappointed that my shrimp kept curling up!
+I wanted them to be straight, just like at Japanese restaurants.

 First, remove the shell from the shrimp but keep the tails on.
-Not only does it look better; it also makes it easy to handle when breading and frying the shrimp.
+It looks more elegant and makes the shrimp much easier to handle when breading and frying.

 Place the shrimp on a cutting board, belly side up.